quintus-web/Nairobi-Ride/README.md

-Here is a professional, structured README.md file for your project.
-You can copy this directly into a file named README.md in your project's root directory.

 🚌 NairobiRide — Navigate Nairobi Like a Local NairobiRide is a web-based transit navigation platform designed to bridge the information gap for commuters in Nairobi.
 Whether you are a newcomer from upcountry, a tourist, or a local exploring a new neighborhood, NairobiRide helps you find matatu route numbers, boarding stages, and estimated fares with ease.